Nergy101/retro-ranker/playwright-blog-post.md

     if (!nickname || !password) {
       throw new Error(
-        "TEST_USER_NICKNAME and TEST_USER_PASSWORD must be set in .env file" );
+        "TEST_USER_NICKNAME and TEST_USER_PASSWORD must be set in .env file", );
     }